Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ### GitHub Pages

 This project was developed using Gitpod.
-I planned the site outline over several weeks and then committed the code to git and pushed to Github.
+I planned the site outline and structure over several weeks and then committed the code to git and pushed to Github.

 To deploy this page to GitHub Pages, the following steps need to be followed;

-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to the GitHub website and locate the GitHub Repository.
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository, locate the "Settings" Button in the menu area.
-3. Scroll down to the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down to the Settings page until you arrive at the "GitHub Pages" Section.
 4. Under "Source", click the dropdown menu called "None" and select "Master Branch".
-5. The page will automatically refresh and the website is now deployed.
+5. The page will automatically refresh and the website is now deployed and is able to be viewed.
-6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+6. Scroll back down to locate the now published site link in the "GitHub Pages" section.

 ## Forking the GitHub Repository

-By forking the GitHub Repository you are able to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository you are able to make a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository;
-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate and select the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone
 1. Log in to GitHub and locate the GitHub Repository
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, copy the link under "Clone with HTTPS".
-4. Then proceed to Open Git Bash
+4. Proceed to open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type ```git clone```, and then paste the URL you copied in Step 3.
+6. Type ```git clone```, and then paste the URL you copied from the link in Step 3.
 7.  ```$ git clone https://github.com/USERNAME/REPOSITORY```
-8. Press Enter.
-Your local clone will be created.
+8. Press Enter and your local clone will be created and available.

 # Credits